 GameStop versus digital downloads.
 Nintendo versus Twitch.
 Paid content versus free-to-play titles.
 The gaming industry is fundamentally different than it was ten to 20 years ago, so much so that you may not recognize it if you’re of a certain age.

 Several factors have pushed the sector forward beyond recognition, but none have been as instrumental as live streaming software.
+The use of a streaming bitrate calculator is highly needed to get an accurate video and audio bitrate that you need to deliver a smooth live stream.
 The technology is widely accessible and a basic expectation of modern gamers, making it essential to the user experience.
 The question is, how has the industry evolved as a direct result of the tech’s introduction?

 The Impact on Life Expectancy

 Considering a gamer’s ‘joystick years’ averages 3844, you may assume a video game’s lifecycle lasted longer.
 The people who play them are since the right title can add ten years to your life.
 However, releases often come and go within months and weeks, not years.
 This puts a huge burden on developers to create the next hottest game unless they utilize live streaming software.